Michigan Expungement Lawyer

 If your expungement petition has been previously denied, you must wait three years before bringing another petition.
 This is why it is important to adequately prepare and submit a convincing petition with the help of an expungement attorney.

-Our Okemos & Michigan criminal defense lawyers can provide hands-on guidance through each step of the petition process.
+Our Michigan expungement lawyers can provide hands-on guidance through each step of the petition process.
 From assessing your eligibility to helping you prepare an effective petition, we are here for you.

 Felony Charges Charges dismissed

 Malicious Destruction of Property Received a verdict of not guilty

 Criminal Sexual Conduct Negotiated non-sexual offense misdemeanor

 We Never Back Down From a Challenge